superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 The Official GoToSocial docker images are provided through [docker hub](https://hub.docker.com/r/superseriousbusiness/gotosocial "docker hub gotosocial").

-Currently the docker images only support the amd64 architechture.
-In the future we will add support for more architechtures.
-For now if you wish to run GoToSocial on, for example, a Raspberry Pi, you may [build the docker image yourself](https://github.com/ForestJohnson/gotosocial/compare/main...forest-jank-multi-arch-docker-build)

 GoToSocial can be configured using [Environment Variables](../configuration/index.md#environment-variables) if you wish, allowing your GoToSocial configuration to be embedded inside your docker container configuration.

 ## Run with Docker Compose (recommended)